 The business today

 Today, the thriving third generation family business farms over 1,000 acres of owned and contracted land and lets over 132,000 square feet of commercial, industrial and residential properties.
-To enhance these agricultural and letting services, the farm also runs a small café and rents out meeting room facilities.
+To enhance these agricultural and letting services.
 We remain eager to explore new opportunities and continue to invest in and grow our business for future generations.